jaredblumer/test-video-recorder/README.md

 const video = require('test-video-recorder');
 ```

-Create the folder to save your video logs and set the path using the [Node path module](https://nodejs.org/api/path.html) and the setPath() function.
+Create the folder to save your video logs and set the path using the [Node path module](https://nodejs.org/api/path.html) and the setPath function.
+The path below will save the videos to a log folder within the current test directory.

 ```JS
 const path = require("path");